netrisai/docs/sandbox/Sandbox12/onprem-k8s.rst

   kubectl apply -f vnet-customer.yaml

-Let’s check our VNet resources in Kubernetes:
+Let’s check our V-Net resources in Kubernetes:

 .. code-block:: shell-session

   kubectl get vnet

-As you can see, provisioning for our new VNet has started:
+As you can see, provisioning for our new V-Net has started:

 .. code-block:: shell-session